-Divorce Diaries is a mix of stand up and improv with chances for the audience to feel good about their divorce, breakup, or yes even their marriage.
-Audience favorite segments include ‘Michele does her Exes’, where audience memebrs get to meet the infamous cop, coach, and younger guy who all ahd a special place in Michele’s heart even though they didn’t realize they were in a relationship with her.
+Divorce Diaries is a mix of stand up, improv, and sketch comedy.
+Divorced, married, or single you will find Michele’s post divorce journey relatable and hysterical.
+Audience favorite segments include ‘Michele does her Exes’, where audience members get to meet the infamous cop, coach, and younger guy who all had a special place in Michele’s heart even though they didn’t realize they were in a relationship with her.
 Who Argued it Best: Divorce is all about litigating and aiming to keep it as cordial as possible, not in this game, Michele portrays both sides of the legal side in a 30 second to 1 minute argument based on a topic given to the audience, sometimes she’s joined by an audience member and the audience decides ‘who argued it best’, winner gets a special price, possibly even a retainer waiver.
 Throughout the one-woman show, which has been described as doing an “excellent job bringing comedy to what some consider the most difficult time in their lives”, Traina introduces her audiences to a bevy of relatable characters and shines a light on the importance of not allowing one’s Achilles heel to get in the way of happiness.
 After all, nothing is perfect and we shouldn’t take ourselves too seriously; divorced, married, or single.